oliyh/spa-skeleton/README.md

 You can make changes to the CLJS source files under `/src/cljs/`, save them, and see the results hot-loaded into your browser with no refresh required.
 You can evaluate code in the CLJS REPL just like you would in a CLJ REPL.

+## ClojureScript builds

+There are two different builds provided: the default `dev` and; `devcards`.
+In the ClojureScript REPL you can switch builds using `(switch-to-build "devcards")`.
+In order to use the devcards build you will need to view [cards.html](http://localhost:8080/cards.html) instead of the index.

+Devcards provides a way to test components interactively and in isolation, see more at [Devcards](https://github.com/bhauman/devcards).

 ## Building and running from uberjar
 ```bash
 $ lein uberjar